atmay/fastapi_experiments/README.md

 # Exploring Fast API

-Hi!
+Hi there!
 This is a FastAPI project for polls.

+It is an API for CRUD operations on polls and users.

 ### Technologies:
 - Python 3.10+